Bad Boy Records: Resurgence

-However, by 2009, Combs had dissolved Danity Kane, terminating Aubrey O'Day's, D. Woods', Shannon Bex's and Aundrea Fimbres' contracts.
+However, by 2009, Combs had dissolved Danity Kane, terminating Aubrey O'Day's, D. Woods's, Shannon Bex's and Aundrea Fimbres's contracts.
 Dawn Richard remained signed working as solo artist and songwriter for Bad Boy.
 In March 2009, it was reported that Richard and Combs were assembling a new girl group but later formed Diddy – Dirty Money, composed of Combs, Richard and a singer-songwriter named Kalenna Harper.
 In April 2009, Bad Boy also signed Red Cafe.

-In September 2009, it was announced that Combs would be leaving Warner, inking a new deal with Universal's Interscope.
+In September 2009, it was announced that Combs would be leaving WMG, inking a new deal with Universal's Interscope Records.
 Under the terms of the new deal, Combs rebooted the Bad Boy name and trademark, to be operated through Interscope.
 The previous Bad Boy catalog and roster, however, remains under the control of Warner.